Skip to content

-A PICC line is a thin, soft, long catheter (tube) that is inserted into a vein in the arm, leg or neck.
+A PICC line is a thin, soft, long catheter (tube) that is inserted into a vein in your child's arm, leg or neck.
 The tip of the catheter is positioned in a large vein that carries blood into the heart.
-The PICC line is used for long-term intravenous (IV) antbiotics, nutrition or medications, and for blood draws.
+The PICC line is used for long-term intravenous (IV) antibiotics, nutrition or medications, and for blood draws.

-First we will perform an ultrasound to evaluate the access vein.
-Then an interventional radiologist or nurse will insert the PICC line, using live X-ray (fluoroscopy) to assist with proper location.
+We will give your child an ultrasound to evaluate the vein where we will insert the PICC line.
+Then, using live X-ray (fluoroscopy), an interventional radiologist or nurse will insert the PICC line.
 (Your child will be protected by an X-ray shield.)

 Younger patients are usually given IV sedation so they aren't awake during the procedure.
 If the child is older or has medical problems that prevent us from giving IV sedation, we will use only local numbing medicine.